Boulevard (2014 film): Release

-After its premiere at the Tribeca Film Festival in 2014, the film found distribution from Starz Digital, and was released in theaters on July 10, 2015.
+After its premiere at the Tribeca Film Festival in 2014, the film found distribution from Starz Digital, and was released in theaters on July 10, 2015, almost a year after William’s death.
 The film was shown at the Frameline Film Festival, the Miami LGBT Film Festival, Montclair Film Festival, and the Seattle International Film Festival.

 Critical reception

 Boulevard received mixed reviews from critics.
-On Rotten Tomatoes, the film has a rating of 54%, based on 71 reviews, with an average rating of 5.57/10.
+On Rotten Tomatoes, the film has a rating of 53%, based on 72 reviews, with an average rating of 5.57/10.
 The site's critical consensus reads: "Boulevard features a richly layered performance from Robin Williams, but that may be this dour drama's sole distinctive feature."
 On Metacritic, the film has a score of 52 out of 100, based on 22 critics, indicating "mixed or average" reviews.

 IGN awarded the film a score of 7.0 out of 10, saying, "It doesn't offer Williams doing any truly brilliant bits of comedy, nor is it a role that is destined to be iconic, but it fits."